Drug Testing For Cocaine At The Workplace

 - Hair testing – Easily the one of the most expensive cocaine testing methods, hair testing, however, is better at detecting cocaine use over a longer period.
 In fact, with hair testing, brief breaks from using cocaine have little to no bearing on the results.
 It does not usually detect use within the last few days though.

-Tips for Detecting Cocaine Abuse at the Workplace
+Tips for Cocaine Drug Testing in the Workplace

-Unless you’re a trained physician, no one in the workplace has the skills and training necessary to make a diagnosis on whether a co-worker abuses cocaine at work or not.
-However, there are visible signs and symptoms that could indicate a cocaine problem.
-Some of these signs and symptoms of cocaine abuse are:
+Unless you’re a trained physician, no one in the workplace has the skills and training necessary to screen colleagues for potential cocaine abuse.
+However, there are visible signs and symptoms that could indicate a drug problem.
+Some of these signs and symptoms of substance abuse are:

 - Dilated pupils